kulkarni-anish/amul-stock-bot/README.md

 - Set `TO_EMAIL` to your recipient address (can be the same as `EMAIL`).
 - Set `PINCODE` to your delivery area.

-### 4. Install ChromeDriver
-- Download [ChromeDriver](https://sites.google.com/chromium.org/driver/) matching your Chrome version.
-- Add it to your system PATH or specify its path in the script if needed.

 ---

 ## Usage